-The Registered Manager
+The Interim Agency Manager

-The Agency Manager, Johnson Shebioba (Registered Manager application in process) is responsible for the overall operation of the agency, including the supervision of the Team Manager and the Carer Recruitment Officer.
+The Interim Agency Manager, Natalie Gelly is responsible for the overall operation of the agency, including the supervision of the Team Managers and the Carer Recruitment Officer.

-The Agency Manager, Johnson Shebioba (Registered Manager application in process), is responsible for producing the agency's business plan, achieving business objectives and maintaining budgetary control of the agency.
+The Interim Agency Manager, Natalie Gelly is responsible for producing the agency's business plan, achieving business objectives and maintaining budgetary control of the agency.
 They are also involved with the development and implementation of the strategic aims and objectives of the organisation and meet monthly with Senior Managers and Directors.
-The Agency Manager, Johnson Shebioba (Registered Manager application in process) ensures that all practice is in accordance with agency policy and procedures, and contributes to the review and updating of these.
+The Interim Agency Manager, Natalie Gelly ensures that all practice is in accordance with agency policy and procedures and contributes to the review and updating of these.

-They oversee the completion of ongoing auditing and monitoring of the service to ensure the fostering service is of the highest standard.
-The Agency Manager, Johnson Shebioba (Registered Manager application in process), monitors and advises on serious complaints and allegations and ensures the appropriate procedures are followed and safeguards are in place.
+They Interim Agency Manager oversees the completion of ongoing auditing and monitoring of the service to ensure the fostering service is of the highest standard.
+The Interim Agency Manager, Natalie Gelly monitors and advises on serious complaints and allegations and ensures the appropriate procedures are followed and safeguards are in place.